plomdawg/local-tts/NEXT_STEPS.md

 - [X] Create a "Voice Model Management" tab
   - [X] Display all available voice models
-  - [ ] Allow renaming of models
+  - [X] Allow renaming of models
-  - [ ] Provide text editing for model transcripts
+  - [X] Provide text editing for model transcripts
-  - [ ] Add preview functionality for MP3 files
+  - [X] Add preview functionality for MP3 files

-### 2. Backend Updates
+### 2. Code Organization

-- [ ] Update server endpoints to support the new UI structure
+- [X] Refactor into a modular structure
+  - [X] Create `api/` directory for FastAPI endpoints
+  - [X] Create `core/` directory for core services
+  - [X] Create `ui/` directory for Gradio UI components
+  - [X] Implement proper imports and dependencies
+  - [X] Move model_manager.py to core directory

+- [X] Implement better error handling
+  - [X] Add service-level error handling
+  - [X] Improve API error responses
+  - [X] Add user-friendly UI error messages

+- [X] Update documentation
-- [ ] Create model management functionality
+  - [X] Create detailed README
-- [ ] Implement voice model CRUD operations
-- [ ] Ensure all file operations work correctly
+  - [X] Document the modular architecture
+  - [X] Update run.py for easier startup

 ## Implementation Plan

-1. [ ] Design the new UI structure
+1. [X] Design the new UI structure
-2. [ ] Implement each tab one by one
+2. [X] Implement each tab one by one
-3. [ ] Update the server to support all required operations
+3. [X] Create modular component structure
+4. [X] Refactor the backend services
+5. [X] Update the API endpoints to match new structure
-4. [ ] Test the full workflow across all tabs
+6. [X] Test the full workflow across all tabs
-5. [ ] Refine the user experience based on testing feedback

 ## Success Criteria

 The milestone will be considered complete when:
+- The application has a modular, maintainable codebase
+- Each component is focused on a single responsibility
 - The application has four distinct tabs as described
 - Each tab functions correctly and performs its intended purpose
 - Voice models can be created, edited, and used for text-to-speech